Thomas’s career-high 31 leads Sun past Aces 87-62 in Game 1

-Jasmine Thomas had a career-high 31 points, Alyssa Thomas scored 18, and the Connecticut Sun pulled away early and cruised to an 87-62 win over the Las Vegas Aces in Game of 1 of the best-of-five WNBA semifinals Sunday.
+BRADENTON, Fla.
+(AP) — Jasmine Thomas had a career-high 31 points, Alyssa Thomas scored 18, and the Connecticut Sun pulled away early and cruised to an 87-62 win over the Las Vegas Aces in Game of 1 of the best-of-five WNBA semifinals Sunday.

 Alyssa Thomas had six rebounds, five assists, five steals and two blocks.
 Natisha Hiedeman made 4 of 4 from 3-point range and finished with 14 points for Connecticut.